TianqiJiang/Consumer-Fraud-Detection-with-Tweets-/README.md

 # Consumer-Fraud-Detection-with-Tweets-

 ## Background
-A capstone project at NYU CUSP 2016
+This is a capstone project at NYU CUSP 2016.

 Sponsored by the office of Attorney General in New York state (OAG)